weizmannk/EarthOrbitPlan/docs/install/index.rst

 ===========

 This guide explains how to install the required components to run EarthOrbitPlan.
-The pipeline is built around the |M4OPT| toolkit and also makes use of `observing-scenarios` to generate realistic gravitational wave follow-up situations.
+The pipeline is built around the  :doc:`|M4OPT| toolkit <m4opt:docs/index>`  and also makes use of `observing-scenarios`_  to generate realistic gravitational wave follow-up situations.
 It is recommended to use a virtual environment (e.g. via conda or venv) to avoid conflicts between dependencies.

 .. note::

-   EarthOrbitPlan is designed for educational use and builds directly on M4OPT.
+   EarthOrbitPlan is designed for educational use and builds directly on |M4OPT|.
    It provides a guided way to run simulations based on skymaps from GW detectors and schedule follow-up facilities with  such as UVEX, ULTRASAT, ZTF, and Rubin.